A Chinese Continuous Sign Language Dataset Based on Complex Environments: Dataset and Methodology

 We also provide a comprehensive listing of key parameters for each performer in Table \RNum{3}, including the recording equipment used, the number of videos, age, and gender, offering detailed baseline information for future research.
-Given the open setting for background environments, the CE-CSL dataset includes over 70 different living scenarios, greatly enriching the diversity of the data.
-To better understand the diversity of backgrounds in the CE-CSL dataset, we present a series of representative scenes in Figure 2, including indoor, outdoor, park, street, mall, office, and others, all sourced from our dataset.
-Through these images, one can clearly see the extensive range of scenarios covered by the CE-CSL dataset, further demonstrating its valuable contribution as a research resource and its significance in advancing the practical application of continuous sign language recognition technology.
+Given the open setting for background environments, the CE-CNSL dataset includes over 70 different living scenarios, greatly enriching the diversity of the data.
+To better understand the diversity of backgrounds in the CE-CNSL dataset, we present a series of representative scenes in Figure 2, including indoor, outdoor, park, street, mall, office, and others, all sourced from our dataset.
+Through these images, one can clearly see the extensive range of scenarios covered by the CE-CNSL dataset, further demonstrating its valuable contribution as a research resource and its significance in advancing the practical application of CSL recognition technology.